 This is a common warning for engineers: the more complex something is, the more possible points of failure there are.

 This is also very common when a story is being retold by someone else.
 Especially with many of the myths and legends out there.

 Amateur cooks can get into this, throwing in spices and herbs and other flavorings left and right.
-Although this can produce good results, particularly in making dishes from certain world cuisines (a South Asian dish can easily have seven or eight different spices in it, and traditional Chinese cooking is famous for having lots of ingredients), in most cuisines—especially European/Western cuisines—simpler is usually better.
+Although this can produce good results, particularly in making dishes from certain world cuisines (a South Asian dish can easily have seven or eight different spices in it, traditional Chinese cooking is famous for having lots of ingredients, and Thai cuisine—which is basically what happens when Chinese cuisine meets South Asian—is famed for its love of complexity), in most cuisines—especially European/Western cuisines—simpler is usually better.

 Tony Hawk mentioned in The Bones Brigade An Autobiography that he wanted to do as much tricky skateboard manoeuvres as he can, despite being criticised for it.
 The most prominent example being his evolution of his McTwist: First he done a McTwist, then moved on to one foot McTwist, then body varial McTwist, till it ended in an ollie McTwist, as in doing a McTwist with no hands grabbing the board!